KingTheFifth/ad-hoc-routing/README.md

 # TDDE35-project-14
+## Description

-Ad hoc routing simulator for DSDV, DSR and GPSR in C++.
+Ad hoc routing simulator for the protocols DSDV, DSR and GPSR in C++.

 Routing protocol, as well as event file is set in main.cpp.
 There exists 5 event files, A, B, C, D, and E for each of the four existing topologies seen below.
 Each event file consists of a combination of event